 - Remove the tarp.
 Once the weeds are mostly gone and you are preparing to plant, remove the tarp and store it for a future use.
 Then, pull out any remaining weeds and roots (only the hardiest will have survived).

-- Amend with compost and plant garden.
+- Amend with compost and plant.
 After the weeds are gone, you should plant your garden right away.
 Keep the soil actively planted with the crops that you want in the garden before more unwanted seeds find their way to your soil.
 Be sure to mulch after planting to prevent new weeds from emerging!

-It is best to do this during the late winter months when the garden is not in use, but can also be done during the summer if necessary.
+It is best to do this when the garden is not in use, but can also be done during the summer if necessary.
 The process takes weeks to months, depending on how hardy the weeds are.

 4. Plant More Crops

 One of my favorite methods for suppressing weeds is to plant more crops in your garden beds.
-Improper plant spacing can cause wasted soil space, inviting weeds to take over.
+Improper plant spacing can cause wasted soil space, inviting weeds to take hold.

-By spacing your veggies closer, and interplanting smaller plants in any gaps, your take up as much garden space as possible.
-Your plants shade the soil below, preventing any weed from dominating.
+By spacing your veggies closer (but not too close), and interplanting smaller plants in open gaps, you’ll take up as much garden space as possible.
+Your plants will then shade the soil below, preventing the weeds from dominating.

 Plus, using your soil is great for keeping the soil microbiome healthy.
 The best soils are those that have plants growing in them at all times.
-It helps prevent erosion and protects valuable worms and microorganisms from harsh sunlight.
+It helps prevent erosion and protects valuable worms and microorganisms.

 5. Hand Pull Weeds Regularly